JPho-source/Occupancy-Detection-Modeling-of-Bee-Species/README.md

 ### **Datasets**
 #### Bed Entry Sheet1_4Archive.csv
 - Raw field data collected on the environmental conditions of each site.
-This dataset contains site information , survey observations, and local environmental variables (habitat complexity and area of garden beds) recorded during field sampling at each sample site.
+This dataset contains site information, survey observations, and local environmental variables (habitat complexity and area of garden beds) recorded during field sampling at each sample site.
 - Column names: Date is the date of data collection, LocationID is the unique identifier code given to each location.
 Habitat Complexity is a categorical rank describing the structure of